 I am currently the Chief Design and Strategy Officer for Vianai Systems, a Palo Alto based startup company providing an enterprise AI platform and AI solutions to global organizations.
 Previously, I was the SVP and Head of Design & Research at Infosys, a $10B+ technology services company.
-I was the first corporate-wide head of design at the company, working closely with the CEO Vishal Sikka, running many strategic design projects.
-Before starting at Vianai, I worked briefly as an independent consultant, and an advisor to non-profit organizations, such as Dynamicland and Manodharma.
+I was the first corporate-wide head of design at the company, working closely with the CEO Dr. Vishal Sikka, running many strategic design projects.
+Before starting at Vianai, I worked briefly as an independent consultant, and an advisor to non-profit organizations such as Dynamicland.

 At Infosys, I introduced Design Thinking to the organization, and helped to setup and run a company-wide training program, which touched 140K+ employees in the three years I was there.
 This work was mentioned in an article on workforce re-training in The Economist.
 To give employees an outlet for applying these skills in the context of their jobs, I helped design and launch the Zero Distance Program, and the Zero-Bench Marketplace, an internal hub which helps employees who are in between projects find short-term jobs and training opportunities.
 I also joined with faculty and affiliates of the Stanford d.school, to leverage the expertise of a large expert network for curriculum development and teacher training, and conducted 50+ joint Design Thinking workshops for internal and external clients.
 This work led to Infosys to being designated as a market leader by analysts, about 18 months after I joined the company.
 The company moved from being practically unknown for Design Thinking, to being one of the most recognized and visible companies in this category.